 Postdoctoral Scholar - Cancer and Autoimmunity

-The University of Washington Medicine Cancer Vaccine Institute, Department of Medicine, Division of Medical Oncology is recruiting for a post-doctoral fellow to study the intersection of cancer and autoimmunity in a colitis model.
-This is a full-time, 12-month term position (annual service period of 12-months July 1-June 30) with possible extension to another 12-months depending on performance.
+The University of Washington Medicine Cancer Vaccine Institute, Department of Medicine, Division of Medical Oncology is recruiting for a post-doctoral fellow to study the intersection of cancer and autoimmunity with a focus on chronic inflammatory diseases that may predispose people to the development of cancer.
+This is a full-time, 12-month term position with possible extension to another 12-months depending on performance.
 The position would be at the Postdoctoral Scholar level.
-The project is highly translational and entails the identification of immunogenic proteins and deep phenotyping of the T-cell response in the colon with potential vaccine development.
-This project will use in vivo modeling of immune therapies in transgenic mouse models of colitis-associated adenomas and colon cancers to assess vaccine efficacy and interrogate the mechanism of action of immunization via evaluating vaccine-induced T-cell function and immunophenotyping.
+The project is highly translational and entails the identification of immunogenic proteins and deep phenotyping of the T-cell response in both humans and a variety of mouse models.
+Data generated will lead to the development of vaccines and other forms of immune therapy to limit inflammation.
+This project will use in vivo modeling of immune therapies in transgenic mouse models of autoimmune disease to assess vaccine efficacy and interrogate the mechanism of action of immunization via evaluating vaccine-induced T-cell function and immunophenotyping.

 Postdoctoral Scholar - Colon Cancer Vaccine Development